Shreyas-ITB/VerusDatasets/README.md

 The files under `The Dataset (Verus 2.2)` folder are the current/active datasets thats getting used by the [bots](https://github.com/Shreyas-ITB/Verus-LLMBots) and the [LLMAPI](https://github.com/Shreyas-ITB/Verus-LLMAPI).
 It is also the maintained version of the dataset that you can use or contribute to.

-The old LLaVa model's dataset along with the old deprecated datasets are given in this repository as well to tinker around.
+The old LLaVa model's dataset along with the old deprecated datasets and audio media files are given in this repository as well to tinker around.